hovell722/starter_code_no_provision/README.md

 $ npm start
 ```
-Use `npm test` to check if all ``development.local:3000`` pages will work. if posts fails, that means the database is not connected correctly.
+Use `npm test` to check if all ``development.local`` pages will work. if posts fails, that means the database is not connected correctly.

-You should then be able to access ``development.local:3000`` to see the homepage.
+You should then be able to access ``development.local`` to see the homepage.

-You can also access pages ``development.local:3000/posts`` and ``development.local:3000/fibonacci/{index}``, where {index} can be any number and will return you a value within the fibonacci sequence.
+You can also access pages ``development.local/posts`` and ``development.local/fibonacci/{index}``, where {index} can be any number and will return you a value within the fibonacci sequence.